zopefoundation/RestrictedPython/docs/RestrictedPython4/index.rst

 * Products.PageTemplates -->
 * Products.PythonScripts -->
 * Products.PluginIndexes -->
-* five.pt (wrapping some functions and procetion for Chameleon) -->
+* five.pt (wrapping some functions and protection for Chameleon) -->

 Additionally the folowing add ons have dependencies on RestrictedPython